 Heroin is a highly addictive opioid and one of the most dangerous drugs available, making detoxification both very important and extremely difficult.
 A chemical relative of morphine, heroin provides the user with a relaxing “high.”
 It is described as a pain reliever and euphoric high all in one.
 Chemical dependence on heroin can be almost immediate, as the drug encourages an addictive quality in the body, causing changes in the brain as the addiction builds.
 These changes increase the addict’s tolerance, pushing them to use higher quantities more often, in turn furthering their addiction.
 Behavioral changes often follow as the addiction deepens, and the family member or friend you once knew can slowly disappear before your eyes.

 Heroin usually looks like a white or brown powder.
 Street names for heroin include “smack,” “H,” “skag,” and “junk.”
 Other names may refer to types of heroin produced in a specific geographical area, such as “Mexican black tar.”
-Heroin can be smoked , injected, and snorted as previously mentioned.
-Heroin addiction can be difficult to treat, but heroin addiction treatment has been successful.
-Sometimes drugs such as methadone, and more recently suboxone, are used to help a person with the withdrawal and cravings after heroin cessation.
+Heroin can be smoked, injected, and snorted as previously mentioned.
+Heroin addiction can be difficult to treat due to the intensity of withdrawal symptoms and recovery efforts, but heroin addiction treatment is often successful when patients are enrolled in a personalized treatment program.
+Sometimes drugs such as methadone, and more recently suboxone, are used to help a person with the withdrawal and cravings after heroin cessation, which can make their detox process a little easier to get through.

 The effects of heroin happen soon after a single dose and last a few hours.
 After someone injects heroin, the person feels a surge of euphoria (commonly referred to as a “rush”) accompanied by a warm flushing of the skin, a dry mouth, and heavy extremities.
-Soon after the initial rush, the user goes “on the nod,” an alternately wakeful and drowsy state, where the person seems to be on the verge of falling asleep, or “nodding out.”
-The drug heroin depresses the CNS (Central Nervous System) causing slowed and slurred speech, slow gait, constricted pupils, droopy eyelids, impaired night vision, vomiting, and constipation.
+Soon after the initial rush, the user goes “on the nod,” an alternately wakeful and drowsy state, where the person seems to be on the verge of falling asleep, or “nodding out”.

 The Most Difficult Disease To Be Free Of